nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ## Pictures

-On the *Pictures* panel you can add the product pictures.
+In the *Pictures* panel you can add the product pictures.

 - In the *Add a new picture* area, click **Upload a file** to select a new picture you want to upload to your product page.
 - In the **Alt** field, enter a value for the "alt" attribute of "img" HTML element.
 If empty, then a default rule will be used (e.g. product name).